Fund Raising Zoom Lectures

 Second, even if we were able to raise sufficient money in India through whatever means, the Indian Government prohibits the payment of foreign professionals, particularly by charities like HNI (the institution that is hosting our training in Bengaluru).

-It is for this reason that we have to raise funds outside of India to support the training.
+It is for this reason that we have to raise funds outside of India.

-To this end we have started the charity Group Analysis India (Charity Number 1192636) , the function of which is to raise funds to pay the costs of trainers.
+To this end we have started the charity Group Analysis India (Charity Number 1192636) , the function of which is to raise funds to pay the costs of teachers, supervisors and group therapists.

 Many colleagues and well wishers have supported us through one-off or regular monthly donations - for which we are very grateful.
-However, there continues to be a considerable shortfall, as we need something like £30,000 a year to keep the training afloat.
+However, there continues to be a considerable shortfall.

 Further details of the training can be found here